Updated on March 9, 5:14 p.m. (GMT+8): Improved relevancy.

 We keep saying it over and over again, but is it really still true that anyone can cosplay?

 The future of cosplay could be fraught with legal issues

 Because of these future copyright problems, the freedom of cosplaying with no strings attached hangs in the balance.
 As a member of the cosplay community, I can’t imagine a world where you have to go through all this paperwork and pay all these fees and follow all these rules about a hobby that’s supposed to let its participants be free and creative.
-As cosplayer Carla “FoxRots” Vergara has said, cosplay is where you can “let your freak flag fly.”
+As cosplayer Carla “FoxRots” Vergara once said, cosplay is where you can “let your freak flag fly.”

-At the same time, this new set of rules might just draw the line and solve the long-time debate of whether cosplaying is a form of copyright infringement especially with the idea of dressing up exactly like certain characters without even asking for the creator or the publisher’s permission.
+At the same time, this new set of rules might just draw the line and solve the long-time debate of whether cosplaying is a form of copyright infringement, especially with the idea of dressing up exactly like certain characters without even asking for the creator or the publisher’s permission.